andreipfeiffer/books/README.md

 * __Killer UX Design__ by Jodie Moule

 # @todo
-Books I've already bought and plan to read, or just planned to buy
+Books I've already bought and plan to read, or just planned to buy.
 * __Functional JavaScript__ by Michael Fogus _[bought]_
 * __JavaScript Application Design__ by Nicolas Bevacqua _[bought]_
 * __Clean Code__ by Robert C. Martin _[bought]_